 - Annual Component Plan

 taking up various welfare measures for the welfare and uplif tment of

-the needy people of SC/ST communities.
+the needy people of SC/ST Communities.
 This fund is especially meant

 for providing help and support in Education and Training, Community

-Developments Medical and Health Care.
+Development and Medical and Health Care.

-Scholarship to SC/ST meritorious students for pursuing higher
+- Scholarship to SC/ST meritorious students for pursuing higher

 professional courses at different Institutes and Universities in the